elan-ev/studip-opencast-plugin/INSTALL.md

 | delete           | Workflow run when a video shall be deleted permanently       | delete                |
 | subtiltes        | Workflow run after a subtitle has been added or removed      | archive               |

-The subtitles-Workflow needs to make sure that the changes are published, otherwise the subtiltes will not be visible.
+The subtitles-Workflow needs to make sure that the changes are published, otherwise the subtitles will not be visible.

 ## Credentials for Opencast